ahundt/robotics_setup/README.md

-# Ubuntu Setup Scripts for Robotics & Machine Learning applications
+# Ubuntu Setup Scripts for Robotics & Machine Learning

 This contains a set of linux setup scripts.